vnewto/energy-projects-map-tool/README.md

 ## Acknowledgements

 This project is part of my classwork in the Python class through [Code the Dream](https://codethedream.org/).
 Thank you to all the wonderful mentors and volunteers who put this program together and helped me through it.
+A special shout-out to [Rio Edwards](https://www.linkedin.com/in/rio-edwards/) for his mentoring and support.